LockGit/gochat/readme.en.md

 * This project provides docker with one click to build all environment dependencies, which is very convenient to install. (if it's an experience, we strongly recommend using docker to build)

 ### Renew
+* August 6, 2022
+  * Although UI is not very important in this system, it does look awkward.
+Typescript + react is used to paste a slightly normal front-end UI interface.
+UI project address: https://github.com/LockGit/gochat-ui
+* May 8, 2022
   * At present, the version of golang has been upgraded to 1.18.
-If docker is not used, choose to compile and install by yourself.
-Please ensure whether your own version of go meets the requirements
+If you do not use docker, choose to compile and install it yourself.
+Please ensure that your go version meets the requirements
   * The vendor is also packaged in the warehouse.
-In addition, the size of the whole vendor project is about 66m.
-It can be used after git clone.
+In addition, the entire project size of the vendor is about 66m, which can be used after git clone.
 Due to irresistible network factors, it may take a long time
   * Some package dependent versions have been upgraded.
-It is not recommended to try to compile this project on a lower version of golang, and try to upgrade to 1.18+
+It is not recommended to try to compile this project on a lower version of golang.
+Try to upgrade to 1.18+
-* Optimization: dynamically update the service IP address according to the kV change in watch etcd to ensure that other layers can perceive after adding / removing each layer
+  * Optimization: dynamically update the service IP address according to the corresponding kV change in the watch etcd to ensure that other layers can perceive the added / removed layers

 ### About Websocket && Tcp Support
 ```